battleday/HKD/README.md

  In this repo, the following files are used:
  1. `train_manager.py`

  This module contains all the training code.
 It takes a student and teacher outputs, learning and optimization parameters, and directory pointers, and then trains the student and saves accordingly.
-The main object class is `TrainManager`, which takes as input a `student` pytorch model, a numpy array of 10000 * 10 probabilities derived from a teacher network for all images in the validation subset of CIFAR10, `teacherProbs`, `train_loader` and `test_loader`, derived from the data loader, and `train_config`.
+The main object class is `TrainManager`, which takes as input a `student` pytorch model, `teacher`, a dict containing the teacher name and a numpy array of 10000 * 10 probabilities derived from a teacher network for all images in the validation subset of CIFAR10, `train_loader` and `test_loader`, derived from the data loader, and `train_config`.
 This last file should contain the following keys:

  'epochs'---number of epochs to train for;